 A concession or accommodation assessment is used to determine if a learner or student requires certain support or accommodations to help him/her achieve his/her potential and are usually done during a child’s high school education.
 Concession applications for Grade 12 examinations must submitted during the child’s Grade 11 year.
-Furthermore, once learners go on to tertiary level education, continued concession support is available to them.
+Furthermore, once learners go on to tertiary level education, continued concession support is available to them throughout college or university.

-Concession and accommodation assessments are generally required by schools, education departments and the IEB when applying for learners with barriers to be granted the appropriate selection of the following concessions during examinations:
+Concession and accommodation assessments are generally required by schools, education departments, the IEB, universities, and the South African Institute of Chartered Accountants (SAICA), to name a few, when applying for individuals with barriers to be granted the appropriate selection of the following concessions during examinations:

 - Additional Time – An additional five, ten or fifteen minutes per hour of examination is granted to learners.